 Let me show you how.

-How to classify Canadian work experience (with LMIA)
+How to classify Canadian work experience (with an LMIA)

 The starting point differs depending upon whether or not you are currently working in Canada under an LMIA confirmed work permit.
-If this is the case, you can start by checking out the NOC assigned to your LMIA (or LMO as it was previously called prior to June, 2014).
+If this is the case, you can start by checking out the NOC assigned to your LMIA confirmation.

-Provided you were not working illegally in another position or performing duties that were not originally approved under you original LMO/LMIA, you can safely use the NOC code listed (or its equivalent under the 2011 NOC) in completing your Express Entry application.
+Provided you were not working illegally in another position or performing duties that were not originally approved under you original LMIA, you can safely use the NOC code listed (or its equivalent under the 2016 NOC) in completing your Express Entry application.

 I can’t help but hear in my mind the old song my grandfather used to play for me as a kid called “Happy Trails” by Roy Rodgers and Dale Evans.
 This pretty much sums up the situation for illegal workers in Canada.

-How to classify Foreign or Canadian experience (without LMIA)
+How to classify Foreign or Canadian experience (without an LMIA)

 The starting point for foreign or Canadian work experience, that is not supported by an LMIA, is your “job title“.
 This is not always conclusive; however, this is where you need to start.

-CIC has a great little tool for helping you search for your position by title.
-All you need to do is type the title of your job into the search field entitled: “Filter items” and the list will be sorted to most closely match what your job title would be under the 2011 NOC.
+IRCC has a great little tool for helping you search for your position by title.
+All you need to do is type the title of your job into the search field entitled: “Filter items” and the list will be sorted to most closely match what your job title would be under the 2016 NOC.
 See the image below.

 If you have work experience as a “Cook”, here are the typical search results.

-If you were not able to locate your position by searching your title, you will need to go directly to the 2011 NOC data base to manually search for your position.
+If you were not able to locate your position by searching your title, you will need to go directly to the 2016 NOC database to manually search for your position.

-STEP 1 – Job Title – simply enter the title of your job in the box provided under “Enter a 4-digit NOC code or your job title (required).”
-This is located in the top left corner of your window.
+STEP 1 – Job Title – simply enter the title of your job in the box provided under the “Quick Search” field.”
+This is located in the blue highlighted area below.

 A list of potential matches will be displayed.
 If this doesn’t work, then go to Step 2.
 If it does work, then skip to Step 4 below.

-By searching various key words associated with the duties you perform, this should create a more comprehensive list of jobs than would not normally come up by searching your title alone.
+So the next thing to do is try to determine if your job is also known by another title.
+In my CSI example, I also know that CSIs are also “Forensic Scientists”.
+So try to search for similar titles for your position.
+If this fails, then try to enter job duties that you perform in your position.
+By searching various keywords associated with the duties you perform, this should create a more comprehensive list of jobs than would normally come up by searching your title alone.
 However, sometimes even this doesn’t seem to find the right position.
 If this is the case, you need to go to Step 3.

 STEP 3 – Occupational Structure